SS Mohawk (1908): Operational history

 Upon delivery Mohawk sailed from Philadelphia for New York on November 4, 1908.
 After taking on board a full complement of passengers, she departed on her maiden voyage on November 7 for Charleston and Jacksonville.
 The ship departed Jacksonville for her return trip on November 12, and arrived at New York on November 15, thus ending her maiden voyage.

 Mohawk continued serving the same route for the rest of her career, connecting Charleston and Jacksonville with Boston and New York, with occasional stops at Brunswick.
 The steamer carried a variety of general cargo from the southern ports, mostly lumber, cotton, naval stores, vegetables and fruit.

 On December 3, 1909 Mohawk ran aground in St. John's River just outside Jacksonville.
 She was soon refloated with the help of tugs and were able to continue her journey.

 The steamer came to the rescue of other vessels in distress on more than one occasion.
 In December 1909 Mohawk and Mallory Line steamer San Marcos rushed to the aid of another Clyde Line steamship Iroquois who lost her rudder in a gale off the Frying Pan Shoals.
 Mohawk stood by until two sea going tugs arrived and took the disabled steamer in tow.
 On January 15, 1910 while anchored at the entrance to St. John's River, the steamer's crew witnessed steamship Chatham striking a jetty and opening a hole in her bow.
-Mohawk sent a C.Q.D. signal informing the city of the accident and then went by the sinking ship to take aboard all of her crew, passengers and their baggage and then safely landing them at Jacksonville.
+Mohawk sent a C.Q.D. distress signal informing the city of the accident and then went by the sinking ship to take aboard all of her crew, passengers and their baggage and then safely landing them at Jacksonville.
 On August 30, 1911 the steamer rescued the ten men crew of the schooner Malcolm B. Seavey which ran aground on a sandbar off Cape Romain and eventually sank in 6 fathom of water on August 27 during Charleston-Savannah hurricane.
 The steamer again rushed to help on February 15, 1916 when she stumbled upon a rowboat carrying four crewmen of two lumber carrying barges that got separated from their tug in a gale off Cape Hatteras two days earlier and safely brought them to New York.